Stephen Maturin: Naval career

 Master and Commander, the first book in the series, opens in 1800.
 Maturin has travelled to Minorca with a patient who died there, leaving him penniless and stranded.
 A chance meeting with Jack Aubrey at a musical performance in the governor's house at Port Mahon did not go well, as Aubrey was despondent about his seemingly stalled naval career and Maturin was frustrated by his own situation, leading to some harsh words.
 However, Aubrey received a promotion later that evening and was in a much better mood when he ran across Maturin again the next day, leading to a fast friendship and an offer to be the ship's surgeon aboard Aubrey's first command, HMS Sophie, a fictional brig-rigged sloop-of-war.
 Being that ships' surgeons in that era usually received very limited training or advanced education, the officers and crew of the Sophie are very pleased to have a true physician on board.
-Their esteem for Maturin's medical skill increases early on when he successfully performs delicate surgery on deck, repairing a crew member's serious head injury by removing a damaged portion of his skull and replacing it with a coin hammered flat.
+Their esteem for Maturin's medical skill increases early on when he successfully performs delicate surgery on deck, repairing a crew member's serious head injury by removing a damaged portion of his skull and replacing it with a silver coin hammered into a dome by the armourer.
 The feat is witnessed by most of the crew, and they mention it several times in subsequent books in the series.

 As a passionate advocate of Catalan independence and a resolute opponent of Bonaparte's tyranny, Maturin had become involved in intelligence gathering, and as he begins his career with the Royal Navy, he becomes a valued volunteer secret agent for the Admiralty.
 His political and intelligence missions are of such vital importance that Jack Aubrey is often sent to far-flung corners of the world primarily to discreetly allow his apparent ship's surgeon to perform a task for the British government.
 His work put him in some difficult and dangerous situations, particularly when he was captured and tortured in Port Mahon in HMS Surprise, the third novel in the series.
 While being held by French intelligence agents, Maturin was subjected to the rack (among other implements), making him a temporary invalid and permanently damaging his hands.
 Aubrey leads a cutting-out mission to save his friend, who spends the next few months recuperating.
 The extent of the torture is revealed slowly across the novels following it.